Boden

 • hydrological characteristics (availability and distribution of water), and

 On lab and field scale we try to quantify how changes in these characteristics feedback on plant growth and transport of water and chemicals.
-We work on several questions in the context of (i) efficient use of scarce resources (water, nutrients, K), (ii) cycling of nutrients for sustainable production (Si), (iii) availability of contaminants (As), (iv) alteration of soil structure by roots, (v) plant-microbe interplay.
+We work on several questions in the context of (i) efficient use of scarce resources (water, nutrients, K), (ii) cycling of nutrients for sustainable production (Si), (iii) availability of contaminants (As), (iv) alteration of soil structure by roots, (v) plant-microbe interplay, (vi) the contribution of roots to carbon sequestration and storage in soils.

 Scientists